-In May 2013, our board of directors adopted written charters for each of its permanent committees, all of which are available under Overview in the About-Investor Relations-Corporate Governance section of our website at www.benefitfocus.com.
-The following table provides membership information of our directors in each committee of our board as of April 17, 2015, and summarizes changes in membership in such committees during 2014.
-Our pricing committee, which comprised Messrs.
-DiSabato and Holland, and Ms. Lamont, was formed on July 16, 2014 for the purpose of setting the terms of our follow-on offering of the Company's common stock.
+In May 2013, our board of directors adopted written charters for each of its permanent committees, all of which are available under Overview in the Company-Investors-Corporate Governance section of our website at www.benefitfocus.com.
+The following table provides membership information of our directors in each committee of our board as of April 6, 2016.
+There have been no changes in the members of our permanent committees since our last required committee composition disclosure.

-Audit Committee Compensation Committee Nominating & Governance Committee Mason R. Holland, Jr. (Executive Chairman)(1) Douglas A. Dennerline(2) • • Joseph P. DiSabato(3) Ann H. Lamont A. Lanham Napier(4) - • .
-Francis J. Pelzer V(5) ė • • Stephen M. Swad Ġ = Committee Chair
+Audit Committee Compensation Committee Nominating & Governance Committee

+Mason R. Holland, Jr. (Executive Chairman) i

+Douglas A. Dennerline • • •

+Joseph P. DiSabato

+Ann H. Lamont i å

+A. Lanham Napier i Ě

+Francis J. Pelzer V å •

+Stephen M. Swad Ġ

+= Committee Chair -